This past week I travelled to Puerto Rico to experience Puerto Rican baseball and to immerse myself in the Puerto Rican culture. This is my story.

 Another notable player for Mayagüez was Cuban enigma José Julio Ruiz.
 If you recall, Ruiz defected from Cuba in 2009 and subsequently held open tryouts for major league teams.
 At the time, he was seeking a $10 million deal.
 The Tampa Bay Rays signed him to a minor league deal that paid him $20K per month before declining his 4-year/$4 million option and cutting him loose.
 The Texas Rangers signed him to a minor-league deal and he finished the 2011 season at AAA.
 José Ruiz apparently has a “bad character” – but that was not the impression I got when I spoke with him.
 I can see how some people might think that because, well, he is a big and scary dude.

 I was standing above the Mayagüez dugout and Ruiz spotted my Havana Industriales t-shirt (Ruiz played for Santiago of the Cuban League – a rival to Havana similar to that of the Red Sox to the Yankees).
-Ruiz pointed at my shirt, smiled, walked toward the stands and spoke to me in english.
+Ruiz pointed at my shirt, smiled, walked toward the stands and spoke to me in English.
 We exchanged a few pleasantries and he then went on his way.
-José was very affable and didn’t seem to have any character issues to me… in the five minutes that I spoke with him.
+José was very affable and didn’t seem to have any character issues to me, at least in the five minutes that I spoke with him.

 José Julio Ruiz.
 Big and scary… but really nice.